White Collar Crimes

 The Arizona bad check statute is a serious law with serious consequences.
 The charges and the resulting sentence depend on many factors.
 You need to understand the law and your rights to effectively get through this difficult situation.

-If you’re bad check charges under ARS 13 1807, engaging a skilled bad check lawyer Phoenix is essential to protect your rights and manage the process.
+If you’re facing bad check charges under ARS 13 1807, engaging a skilled bad check lawyer Phoenix is essential to protect your rights and manage the process.
 Don’t try navigating the legal system alone; get an experienced criminal defense lawyer on your side right away.